RobertoGalois/ImageHtmlGalleryGeneration/README.md

 # ImageHtmlGalleryGeneration
-Script Shell that generate an html page with all images in a repertory
+Script Shell that generate an html page with all images in a directory